hellospiral/angular2_meal_tracker/README.md

 Uncompleted User Stories:

-* I want the app to hide details/calories when I mouse away from a meal's name
+* I want a property that records when each food was eaten.
+The user could enter a date and time, or the app can generate a timestamp.

 Completed User Stories: